NIER-BIAN/tribal-heart/README.md

 This project includes test suites written with React Testing library, Jest (unit & integration tests), Cucumber (acceptance tests), and Puppeteer (end-to-end testing).

-## OAuth flow of project:
+## OAuth flow of project

 <p align="center">
   <img src="img/arch_diagram.png" width="800">
 </p>

-## Dev:
+## Dev

 The file api.js is is designed to detect when the application is running locally.
 It will then serve mock data from mock-data.js for dev / testing purposes.

-- Run the development server:
+Run the development server:

 ```bash
 npm run start
 ```

-- Run test suites: (Note - For the end-to-end test suite to run successfully, ensure a local version of the app is running on port 3000)
+Run test suites: (Note - For the end-to-end test suite to run successfully, ensure a local version of the app is running on port 3000)

 ```bash
 npm run test
 ```

-- Deploy to the gh-pages branch:
+Deploy to the gh-pages branch:

 ```bash
 npm run deploy